Microsoft Intune: Distribution

 Intune management is accomplished using a web-based portal.
-Distribution is through a subscription system in which a fixed monthly cost is incurred per user.
-It also uses Endpoint Manager in co management with Microsoft Configuration Manager.
+Distribution is through a subscription system from Azure.
+Usage is done with a fixed monthly cost per user.
+It also works with Endpoint Manager in co management with Microsoft Configuration Manager (hybrid mode).

 It is included in Microsoft Enterprise Mobility + Security (EMS) suite and Microsoft Office 365 Enterprise E5, which were both succeeded by Microsoft 365 in July 2017.
 Microsoft 365 Business Premium licenses also include Intune and EMS.

 Microsoft Intune is a cloud-based endpoint management solution.
 It manages user access and simplifies app and device management across many devices, including mobile devices, desktop computers, and virtual endpoints.
 As organizations move to support hybrid and remote workforces, they face the challenge of managing devices to access organizational resources.
 Staff and students must collaborate, work across the board, and access and participate in these resources safely.
 Managers must protect organizational data, manage end-user access, and support users wherever they work.